 -

-Cycling: Promotes blood circulation without putting strain on the joints
+Cycling: Promotes circulation without stressing the joints

 -